 Riefdah Ajam, the FEDUSA General Secretary, has been part of the federation for over 21 years.
-Serving in all operational areas within the federation, Riefdah’s passion and determination remains the empowerment of FEDUSA members and all workers alike to ensure that the principle of Decent Work and Decent Life for All is realised.
-Riefdah holds both Bachelors and Postgraduate Degrees in Business Management and is a current applicant for the Master of Business Management (MBA) programme for the 2020 academic intake.
-She also serves on a number of statutory and non-statutory Boards and Councils, with a recent deployment to the Employment Services Board.
+Serving in all operational areas within the federation, Riefdah’s passion and determination remains the empowerment of FEDUSA members and all workers alike to ensure that the principle of Decent Work and Decent Life for All is realized.
+Riefdah holds both Bachelors and Postgraduate Degrees in Business Management and is a current Master of Business Management (MBA) student.
+She also serves on a number of statutory and non-statutory Boards and Councils, including deployment to the Employment Services Board.

 Kelly Gillespie is an educator and cultural worker with a research focus on criminal justice and abolition in South Africa.
 She works at the department of Anthropology at the University of the Western Cape.
 She writes and teaches about urbanism, violence, sexualities, race and the praxis of social justice.
 Kelly has been involved in work on the decolonisation of universities in South Africa, supporting student movement activism and curriculum reconstruction.
 She also works beyond the university in popular education projects supporting a broad range of social justice formations, most recently against police brutality in urban eviction processes.